mozilla-b2g/gaia/README.md

 ## Generate jsdoc

-To generate API reference locally:
+To generate API reference locally, you have to install grunt with following command:

+    $ npm -g grunt-cli

-run `make docs` command to generate docs in `docs` folder.
+then run `make docs` command to generate docs.
+The generated API docs will be located in `docs` folder.